-If they have no idea who you are, or what you do, there’s no chance of them availing of your business’ goods and/or services.
-This is why every business owner needs to have their very own marketing plan, which gets the word out about their business, and encourages more people to buy.
+If they have no idea who you are, or what you do, there’s no chance of them availing of your business’s goods and/or services.
+This is why every business owner needs to have their very own marketing plan, which gets the word out about their business and encourages more people to buy.

 Here’s my 5 step process:

 1.)
 Know what your business needs – You’re going to need to know your business in order to figure out which marketing strategies to use.
 Are you a small business?
-The obviously you’re not going to be able to afford expensive adverts like commercials and posters in high-density areas.
+Obviously, you’re not going to be able to afford expensive adverts like commercials and posters in high-density areas.
 Consider the side of your business, your budget, and manpower as well as what exactly it is you provide when considering your marketing outline.
-After all jumping in too early might ruin your business instead of help it.
+After all, jumping in too early might ruin your business instead of helping it.